Ezequiel Duran Player Props: Rangers vs. Angels

-Ezequiel Duran -- with a slugging percentage of .568 in his past 10 games, including four extra-base hits -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Reid Detmers on the hill, on May 6 at 9:07 PM ET.
+Ezequiel Duran -- hitting .316 with a double, two home runs and eight RBI in his past 10 games -- will be in action for the Texas Rangers versus the Los Angeles Angels, with Jose Suarez on the mound, on May 7 at 4:07 PM ET.

 Ezequiel Duran Game Info & Props vs. the Angels